- Chair -

 Rubbena is a qualified and highly experienced Art Psychotherapist who works with children and adults who have experienced a wide range of mental, emotional and behavioural difficulties.
 As an expert in sexual and relationship education for Deaf people she provides consultancy and training to Deaf young people, and professionals in the field.

 Active in the third sector for many years and a founder member and chairperson of the Deaf Ethnic Women’s Association (DEWA), Rubbena is an active, passionate campaigner for women’s rights, combatting the deeply entrenched inequalities experienced by minority ethnic Deaf women and deaf children in education.

-Since leaving Deluxe, he has provided consulting, advisory and non-executive services to the media industry and has launched a travel consultancy business.
+Chris now provides consulting, advisory and non-executive services to the media industry and has launched a travel consultancy business.